kcdodd/partis-pyproj/README.md

 are available in any processing hook.
 Combined with an entry-point `kwargs`, these can be used to keep all conditional dependencies listed in ``pyproject.toml``.

+Passing an option that is not declared in `tool.pyproj.config` or providing a value of the wrong type results in a validation error before any build hooks are executed.

 The type is derived from the value parsed from ``pyproject.toml``.